The Unhealthiest Pizzas in America

 Domino's Cali Chicken Bacon Ranch Pizza

 A slice of this bacon and chicken topped pizza crashes through the 400 calorie mark.
-If you're ordering a large-sized pizza to feed a crowd of friends, but trying to watch your calorie intake, just order the large regular cheese pizza from the pizza chain.
-Each slice clocks in at 290 calories and has only 10 grams of total fat and five grams of saturated fat.
+If you're ordering a large-sized pizza to feed a crowd of friends, but trying to watch your calorie intake, just order the large, hand-tossed regular cheese pizza from the pizza chain.
+Each slice clocks in at 270 calories and has only 9 grams of total fat and 4.5 grams of saturated fat.
 While it's still high in calories for one slice of pizza, it is a better option even though that does mean you have to say goodbye to the toppings.

 Pizza Hut's Supreme, Large Original Pan Pizza